 However, when you take a closer look, you will notice that they’re not nearly identical.
+And of course, each fridge type has different weights.
 In today’s article, I will review both types, discuss their pros and cons, and reveal key differences, so let’s begin.

 What Is A Side-by-Side Refrigerator?